 Diners were born in the late 1800s evolving from food carts that sustained hungry late-night workers with sandwiches, coffee and pies.
 Savvy owners began evolving the model through revamping outdated railroad cars to provide shelter and seating.
 To add warmth to the train cars, owners began adding inviting touches such as wallpaper and flower boxes.
 The 1930s saw a move toward the sleek, streamlined design more in line with the times with the signature open kitchens.
 With the advent of World War II and the growth of women in the workforce, the diners catered to their interests and replicated home-cooked meals.

 Diners have stuck to their humble roots, remaining a democratic dining experience.
-Many are open 24 hours, catering to guests ranging from blue collar workers refueling after a shift and teenagers sipping milkshakes on dates, to family road trip pit stops and senior citizens gossiping over their daily cup of joe.
-For many diners hold a nostalgic appeal not just for a simpler way of eating, but for a simpler less fussy time.
-But as the diner becomes increasingly more of a dining curiosity than a regular dining destination, time could be running out to taste a piece of living American history.
+Many are open 24 hours, catering to all manner of guests, from blue-collar workers refuelling after a shift and teenagers sipping milkshakes on dates, to families having a road-trip pit stop or senior citizens gossiping over their daily cup of joe.
+For many, diners hold a nostalgic appeal not just for a simpler way of eating, but for a less fussy time.
+But as the diner becomes increasingly more of a dining curiosity than a regular destination, time could be running out to taste a piece of living American history.
 So next time you visit NYC be sure to make time to visit an old-fashioned diner, what’ll you have?
-Well that’s up to you.
+Well, that’s up to you.